Bug-Duck/newcar-docs/docs/api/others.md

-Okay, here is the documentation for the remaining APIs in the `newcar-canvas` library, excluding the Widget inheritors, Widget class, and animation functions, listed in alphabetical order:

 ## App Class

 The `App` class is used to create and manage an application.
 It provides a canvas where you can render and animate Widgets.